 What will I study?

 As part of the undergraduate course you will study how children learn, what factors influence their learning and how our understanding of this has changed over time.
 You will study Immersion Education, Early Childhood Education, and Psychology and Sociology.
 You will Advance your own knowledge of the Irish language as well as the advantages of teaching primary school curriculum subjects through the medium of Irish.
-You will also study for a certificate in Catholic Religious Education to prepare for teaching in schools under the patronage of the Catholic Church and/or a certificate in Multi-belief and Ethical curricula in Diverse School Contexts.
+You will also have the opportunity to study for a certificate in Catholic Religious Education to prepare for teaching in schools under the patronage of the Catholic Church and/or a certificate in Multi-belief and Ethical curricula in Diverse School Contexts.

 Students102